Academy of Doom

 Academy of Doom (also known as Mil Mascaras: Academy of Doom) is a 2008 Mexican-American lucha libre film directed by Chip Gubera and starring the legendary Mexican masked wrestler and film star Mil Máscaras.
 It shared production personnel with Mil Mascaras vs. the Aztec Mummy (MMvsAM) and was completed at the same time as that film and screened with it at several film festivals.

-Featured luchadores in the film include: Mil Mascaras, La Torcha, Luctor, Dramatico, Logico, The Headmistress, Medea, Dianoche, Argozan, El Medico Angel, The Magister, Luchanaut, Synaptico, and Eigeno.
+Featured professional wrestlers in the film include: Mil Mascaras, La Torcha, Luctor, Dramatico, Logico, The Headmistress, Medea, Dianoche, Argozan, El Medico Angel, The Magister, Luchanaut, Synaptico, and Eigeno.

 Plot

 Mysterious deaths coincide with the arrival of a mysterious Baron from Salinia who wishes to enroll his daughter into the Mil Mascaras Wrestling Women Academy.
 The Baron makes a financial donation to the Academy that thwarts a take-over attempt by the villainous Luctor.
 After cadets at the Academy are nearly killed by a mini assassin, La Torcha calls in her friend Mil Mascaras to assist with investigation.
 They discover that Luctor orchestrated the Baron's visit and has plans to kill anyone who stands in the way of his efforts to take over the Academy.
 Luctor is killed when the Baron discovers that he (Luctor) has been manipulating him and his daughter.
 The Baron is mortally wounded in the conflict and gives a dying confession to Mil Mascaras and La Torcha.